emipa606/KKMonitorian/README.md

 -Bad ranged combat
 -Slower workspeed and research

-Cause of their large size they don't see much use in most weapons Added Weapons:
+Cause of their large size they don&apos;t see much use in most weapons Added Weapons:
 (Race exclusive, Can be made at Crafting spot) -Thwroable Rock